 - Select a VPN server located outside of South Africa to access content based in other countries, or select a server inside of South Africa to protect your online activities from observation while accessing content located inside the country.

 - Enjoy your new online protection and freedom!

 Best VPNs for Use in South Africa

 The 5 VPN providers below have proven to be the best VPNs for use while inside South African borders.
 The TL;DR version is:

-- ExpressVPN: This is the #1 best VPN option for protecting and enhancing your online activities while inside the borders of South Africa.
-This provider delivers fast, well-protected connections, as well as wide-ranging global server coverage and much more.
+- ExpressVPN: This provider delivers fast, well-protected connections, as well as wide-ranging global server coverage and more.